Sales Prospecting: How To Find Great Leads That Actually Turn Into Buyers

 Inbound and outbound isn’t an either-or choice.
 The smartest sales teams know they can get the best results by blending both approaches.

-According to research by HubSpot, 49% of sales teams that rely exclusively on outbound hit their sales targets, compared with 64% of sales teams that use both inbound and outbound.
+According to research, 49% of sales teams that rely exclusively on outbound hit their sales targets, compared with 64% of sales teams that use both inbound and outbound.
 Instead of going all-in on one or the other, high-performing sales teams try to strike a balance that’s right for them.

 With outbound, you start with promising leads — and reach out to them directly in an effort to turn them into prospects.